Defining Energy Indicators for Impact Identification on Aerospace Composites: A Structured Feature Selection Approach Guided by Domain Knowledge: Results and discussion

 Feature evaluation was used to identify which candidate features, defined in \Cref{subsec:energy_indicators}, respond significantly to variations in impact energy.
 To this end, an F-test was applied as the statistical test of the null hypothesis.
 The null hypothesis $H_0$ states that the mean values of a feature remain equal across all impact energy levels, meaning the feature is not sensitive to energy variation.
 Rejecting $H_0$ ($H_0 = \text{False}$) shows that at least one group mean differs, and the feature is therefore classified as energy-sensitive.
 The results of this evaluation are presented in \Cref{tab:feature_evaluation}, where energy-sensitive features are highlighted in bold text.

 In the time domain, Root Mean Square (RMS), Peak Amplitude (PA), Transmitted Energy (TE), Energy Peak Ratio (EPR), and Rise Angle (RA) showed strong sensitivity to impact energy.
 These parameters are intrinsically linked to signal amplitude and energy content, which consistently scale with impact energy.
-Specifically, RMS and PA quantify signal power and maximum amplitude, respectively, while TE provides a measure of total transmitted energy.
+Specifically, RMS and PA quantify signal power and maximum amplitude, respectively, while TE measures the total transmitted energy.
 EPR and RA capture transient signal characteristics, including rise time and energy distribution, which vary with impact severity~\citep{jang2015impact, ghajari2013identification, tabian2019convolutional, guel2020data}.

 In the frequency domain, Peak Centroid Ratio (PCR), Peak Frequency (PF), and Weighted Peak Frequency (WPF) responded to spectral shifts induced by varying impact energy: higher energy produced shorter impacts and broader spectra, while lower energy produced longer impacts and lower-frequency spectra.
 Mechanical models confirm that impact duration and energy level govern the force profile and spectral content~\citep{WITKOWSKI2022108417}.
-These shifts reflect modal participation and redistribution of vibrational energy consistent with frequency-dependent structural behaviour~\citep{vsofer2022acoustic, marinho2025evaluating, marafini2024investigation}.
+These shifts reflect modal participation and redistribution of vibrational energy consistent with frequency-dependent structural behaviour~\citep{Stull_2011, vsofer2022acoustic, marinho2025evaluating, marafini2024investigation}.

 Among the time–frequency features, AM, AME, and DM were sensitive to impact energy, capturing propagation and attenuation mechanisms critical to energy partitioning~\citep{oskouei2009wavelet, fotouhi2015investigation}.
 AM and AME are associated with low-frequency stress wave propagation and scale with energy input, whereas DM captures abrupt high-frequency changes, reflecting localised phenomena such as impact events~\citep{mallat1989theory}.